-The Joint Committee of Clinical Commissioning Groups (CCGs) for the Our Health Our Care programme met in public on Wednesday 13 March 2019 to discuss a proposed model of care for central Lancashire.
+The Joint Committee of Clinical Commissioning Groups (CCGs) for the Our Health Our Care programme met in public on Wednesday 28 August 2019 to discuss the options development element of the programme.

 The Our Health Our Care programme would like to offer clarifications to remarks made in relation to a Royal College of Emergency Medicine (RCEM) report concerning services at Lancashire Teaching Hospitals NHS Foundation Trust as well as options for delivering an agreed future model of care for central Lancashire.

 People living across Preston, Chorley and South Ribble will benefit from a new approach being adopted by local GP surgeries which aims to better support peoples’ non-medical needs.

 Results from independent research recently carried out with local residents showed that 93 per cent of people felt change is needed.

 In December 2017, Sport England selected 12 areas across the country to benefit from a share of £100 million of National Lottery funding to develop new approaches to building healthier, more active communities.

 People living on the Fylde Coast have reported a ‘good’ experience of their GP surgery in an annual survey.
 Of the 4,346 people who responded to the annual GP Patient Survey, about 85 per cent said they were happy with their practice, placing the area above the national average.

 Healthier Lancashire and South Cumbria is delighted to be holding patient and carer engagement events about stroke this September.
 The events are being held in collaboration with the Stroke Association and North West Coast Strategic Clinical Networks.

 HARRI is our health and wellbeing engagement vehicle, with it we are able to travel around Lancashire to talk with the local communities and individuals.